dougdelabrida/react-issues-app/README.md

 ## Deploying

+## Assumptions

+- Set labels as tiny colored circles with popup to display its name.
+Tags were really ugly, maybe a better solution can be found later.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>